-Conversion is one of the best KPIs to assess your SEO performance because it is tangible, and the results directly impact the bottom line.
+Conversion is one of the best KPIs to assess your SEO ROI because it is tangible, and the results directly impact the bottom line.

-Even if your website brings in thousands of visitors per day, you will not make any revenue if you can’t convert them into customers.
+Even if you manage to bring in thousands of site visitors per day, you will not make any revenue if you can’t convert them into customers.

 Some actionable examples of how you can increase the number of conversions include:

 - Clear call to actions for each page

 - Clear above-the-fold headlines and images describing what the site is actually about

 - Custom logos

 Organic traffic refers to the number of (unpaid) visitors who come to your website from organic search results.
 This is different from the overall traffic a page receives from direct URL searches, traffic from social media or paid traffic.